Orthotics either custom or "off the shelf" should be purchased with an intended goal.

 As said before, an orthotic should do something- or have a purpose.
 If you have foot pain then it can sometimes be because of an over exertion or a result of non-stretched muscles- plantar fasciitis is a common one.

 Some feet just need cushioning- this is where a gel type of insert would help.
+Gel is a little bit better than woven style material because gel tends to bounce back once the pressure has been taken off it.

 Orthotics come in a range of types and styles- but it depends upon who is using them.
-For example:

 1- Runners and athletes would need an orthotic that is very flexible, have duration in materials and may have extra additions depending upon the assessment of the foot.